limetext/lime/README.md

 Just because I kicked this off doesn't mean I'd like to be the spider in the web managing it.
 I have after all not written [much code](https://github.com/quarnster/lime/graphs/code-frequency) for it since April 2013.
 If you'd like to ask if anyone else is working on something before you dig in, feel free to summon me via @quarnster, or you could just grab my email address from a commit via ```git log --author=quarnster -1```.

+Let me know if you'd like to manage the issues list and I can add you as a collaborator and open it up to the public.

 # Build instructions

 ### Install required components